Whatever Sri Lanka's election result, China's back in business

 While China denies building a listening post, one Western diplomat said that some Chinese-built infrastructure in Sri Lanka has been designed for ‘dual use’ - meaning it could serve both military and civilian purposes.

-That includes Colombo’s commercial seaport, where two Chinese nuclear submarines and a warship have docked, alarming Sri Lanka’s big neighbor India.
+That includes Colombo’s commercial seaport, where two Chinese nuclear submarines and a warship have docked, alarming Sri Lanka’s big neighbour India.

 Wary of Sri Lanka slipping from its grasp, Beijing now wants to strengthen its hold over the Maldives, an Indian Ocean atoll whose troubled politics belies its tourist appeal.